Property maintenance tips for landlords Image

 Reserve bank account

-To make sure, that as a landlord, you are prepared for anything, large and small, it is a good idea to make sure you have funds set aside in reserve for your property(s).
+To make sure, that you are prepared for anything, it is a good idea to make sure you have funds set aside for your property(s).

 This will help with any unexpected maintenance work that needs to be done and help you be prepared financially.
 It is recommended that landlords budget a set amount for this reserve account.
 One rule of thumb is to set aside 1% of the property value each year.